The full Masters degree is RICS accredited

-International students must provide evidence of proficiency in English - IELTS 6.5 with no band below 5.5 or an equivalent qualification are proof of this.
+International students must provide evidence of proficiency in English.
+An IELTS score of 6.0 with no band below 5.5 is proof of this.

 This course will enable lawyers and built environment professionals including surveyors, engineers and architects, to operate more effectively in areas of construction practice which involve construction law.
 The course is ideally suited to practising professionals.

 The course allows you to build on current knowledge and experience by aligning learning to real-world problems you may face in your workplace or job role, therefore the course is ideally suited to practising professionals.
 Built Environment professionals including surveyors, managers, engineers and architects will be eligible to undertake the MSc route, while the LLM route requires a qualifying law degree or professional legal qualification.